5T33Z0/Clover-Crate/GUI/README.md

 At of now moment, setting the language makes sense only for the "Help" menu called by the F1 Key.
 However, this value is sent to the system and can affect the default language.

 ### PlayAsync
-Clover r4833 added audio-support for the Bootmenu via the `AudioDxe.efi` driver. `PlayAsync` determines whether the sound plays synchronously or asynchronously.
-With synchronous playback (default), nothing happens boot-wise until the sound playback ends.
+Clover r4833 added audio support for the Bootmenu via the `AudioDxe.efi` driver. `PlayAsync` determines the playback mode of the boot chime: either sequential or simultaneously.
+With synchronous playback (default), the boot process is sequential: chime first, then the bootloader kicks in.
+If `PlayAsync` is enabled, the boot process will run parallel or simultaneously to the audio playback.
+The chime has to called `sound.wav` and need to be placed in the root folder of the used theme.

-If `PlayAsync` is enabled, the boot process will run parallel to the audio playback. if the `sound.wav` file is too long it will be cut at some stage during the boot process, when macOS takes over control of the audio driver.
+</br>**NOTE**: If the file is too long it will be cut at some stage during boot, when macOS takes over control of the audio driver.
+In my (5T33ZO) opinion, they should have called this feature "PlaySimult" instead, because that what it does.
+Using the term `asynchronous` in the context of audio always ewokes a feeling an issue rather than a feature.

 ### ProvideConsoleGop
 Creates a GOP protocol for console mode, i.e. for text output not in text mode, as you are used to doing in PC BIOS, but in graphical mode, as Apple does.